21Cash/AutoTyper/README.md

 # AutoTyper
-A Simeple Tool which Types the text present in input.txt
+A Simple Tool which Types the text present in input.txt